A cavity-mediated quantum CPHASE gate between NV spin qubits in diamond: Two NV centers coupled to a common cavity mode

-\textit{Two NV centers coupled to a common cavity mode.} The scattering of a photon from the laser to the cavity field and vice versa, conditional on the spin (qubit) state of an NV center can be used to construct a cavity-photon mediated quantum gate between two NV spin qubits coupled to a common cavity mode.
-A related scheme to couple spins in semiconductor quantum dots via an optical cavity has been analyzed using similar theoretical methods \cite{Imamoglu1999}.
-Starting from two NV centers ($i=1,2$), each coupled to the same cavity mode as described above (Fig.~\ref{fig:system}),
+The scattering of a photon from the laser to the cavity field and vice versa, conditional on the spin (qubit) state of an NV center can be used to construct a cavity-photon mediated quantum gate between two NV spin qubits coupled to a common cavity mode.
+Starting from two NV centers ($i=1,2$), each coupled to the same cavity mode as described above (Fig.~\ref{fig:system}), we derive the effective coupling Hamiltonian for two NV spins by eliminating the virtual cavity photon.